Tommymarvel/Bookstore/README.md

 # Bookstore

-> The Bookstore is a website similar to the "Awesome Books" website, creating an MVP version that allows Display a list of books.
-Add a book.
-Remove a selected book
+> This react web application was created with Redux Toolkit and React JS to store certain books, check the list of books using APIs, and remove undesired books from lists.

 ## Built With